-Pseudo-code for the implementation of the parallel breadth-first search algorithm is provided in Figure 5.4.
+Pseudo-code for the implementation of the parallel breadth-first search algorithm is provided in Algorithm 5.2.
 As with Dijkstra's algorithm, we assume a connected, directed graph represented as adjacency lists.
-Distance to each node is directly stored alongside the adjacency list of that node, and initialized to ∞ for all nodes except for the source node.
-In the pseudo-code, we use n to denote the node id (an integer) and N to denote the node's corresponding data structure (adjacency list and current distance).
+Distance to each node is directly stored alongside the adjacency list of that node, and initialized to $\infty$ for all nodes except for the source node.
+In the pseudo-code, we use nto denote the node id (an integer) and N to denote the node's corresponding data structure (adjacency list and current distance).
 The algorithm works by mapping over all nodes and emitting a key-value pair for each neighbor on the node's adjacency list.
 The key contains the node id of the neighbor, and the value is the current distance to the node plus one.
-This says: if we can reach node n with a distance n, then we must be able to reach all the nodes that are connected to n with distance n and distances corresponding to all paths leading to that node.
+This says: if we can reach node n with a distance d, then we must be able to reach all the nodes that are connected to n with distance d+1.
+After shuffle and sort, reducers will receive keys corresponding to the destination node ids and distances corresponding to all paths leading to that node.
 The reducer will select the shortest of these distances and then update the distance in the node data structure.

 It is apparent that parallel breadth-first search is an iterative algorithm, where each iteration corresponds to a MapReduce job.
 The first time we run the algorithm, we "discover" all nodes that are connected to the source.
 The second iteration, we discover all nodes connected to those, and so on.
-Each iteration of the algorithm expands the "search frontier" by one hop, and, eventually, all nodes will be discovered with their shortest distances (assuming a fully-connected graph).
+Each iteration of the algorithm expands the "search frontier" by one hop, and, eventually, all nodes will be discovered with their shortest distances (assuming a fullyconnected graph).
 Before we discuss termination of the algorithm, there is one more detail required to make the parallel breadth-first search algorithm work.
 We need to "pass along" the graph structure from one iteration to the next.
-This is accomplished by emitting the node data structure itself, with the node id as a key (Figure 5.4, line 4 in the mapper).
-In the reducer, we must distinguish the node data structure from distance values (Figure 5.4, lines 5-6 in the reducer), and update the minimum distance in the node data structure before emitting it as the final value.
-The final output is now ready to serve as input to the next iteration.5
+This is accomplished by emitting the node data structure itself, with the node id as a key (Algorithm 5.2, line 4 in the mapper).
+In the reducer, we must distinguish the node data structure from distance values (Algorithm 5.2, lines 5-6 in the reducer), and update the minimum distance in the node data structure before emitting it as the final value.
+The final output is now ready to serve as input to the next iteration.

 So how many iterations are necessary to compute the shortest distance to all nodes?
 The answer is the diameter of the graph, or the greatest distance between any pair of nodes.
-This number is surprisingly small for many real-world problems: the saying "six degrees of separation" suggests that everyone on the planet is connected to everyone else by at most six steps (the people a person knows are one step away, people that they know are two steps away, etc.).
+This number is surprisingly small for many realworld problems: the saying "six degrees of separation" suggests that everyone on the planet is connected to everyone else by at most six steps (the people a person knows are one step away, people that they know are two steps away, etc.).
 If this is indeed true, then parallel breadth-first search on the global social network would take at most six MapReduce iterations.
+For more serious academic studies of "small world" phenomena in networks, we refer the reader to a number of publications [61, 62, 152, 2].
+In practical terms, we iterate the algorithm until there are no more node distances that are $\infty$ .
+Since the graph is connected, all nodes are reachable, and since all edge distances are one, all discovered nodes are guaranteed to have the shortest distances (i.e., there is not a shorter path that goes through a node that hasn't been discovered).